-At the end of each class, you will review your concept map and you will then complete an exit ticket that details how your answers to any of the questions in your concept map have changed/evolved given our readings/discussions.
-This serves as a type of "exit card" to help you process your immediate learning and to provide me insight into your developing understanding and perspective.
-It is expected that your response is brief but that you connect your response to class discussion and the readings.
+Additionally, at the end of each class, you will review your concept map and you will then complete an Exit Slip Journal entry that details how your answers to any of the questions and/or topics in your concept map have changed/evolved given our readings/discussions.
+The Exit Slip entry is to help you process your immediate learning and to provide me insight into your developing understanding and perspectives; your entry will also help me to plan and adjust instruction as needed for our next meeting.
+It is expected that your response is brief but connected to your response to class discussion and the readings in relationship to your evolving/changing thinking and perspectives on your concept map.